davidcharbonnier/gcp-bootstrap/README.md

 What is implemented here is a fairly common convention, composed of tokens ordered by relative importance:

 - an organization-level static prefix less or equal to 9 characters (e.g. `myco` or `myco-gcp`)
-- an optional tenant-level prefix, if using multitenant stages
+- an optional tenant-level prefix, if using tenant factory
 - an environment identifier (e.g. `prod`)
 - a team/owner identifier (e.g. `sec` for Security)
 - a context identifier (e.g. `core` or `kms`)
 - an arbitrary identifier used to distinguish similar resources (e.g. `0`, `1`)

+> [!WARNING]
+> When using tenant factory, a tenant prefix will be automatically generated as `{prefix}-{tenant-shortname}`.
+The maximum length of such prefix must be 11 characters or less, which means that the longer org-level prefix you use, the less chars you'll have available for the `tenant-shortname`.

 Tokens are joined by a `-` character, making it easy to separate the individual tokens visually, and to programmatically split them in billing exports to derive initial high-level groupings for cost attribution.